iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week3.rst

 page, you can also download a csv file with the values in the plot, or a Scalable Vector Graphics (SVG) or PNG version of the chart.

-The final two things printed to the console are the descriptive statistics of the DEM differences, and the normalized median absolute deviation (NMAD) between the two DEMs.
-Be sure to look at these before answering the following question.
+The final two things printed to the **Console** are the descriptive statistics of the DEM differences (``dH statistics``), and the normalized median absolute deviation (NMAD) between the two DEMs.
+You may need to scroll down below the chart to see these, but be sure to look at these before answering the following question.

 .. admonition:: Question
     :class: question